dmaynard/stero3d/README.md

 cargo build --release
 ```

+## Platonic Solids

+The app features all five Platonic solids, which can be cycled through with the **S** key:

+- **Tetrahedron**: 4 triangular faces, 4 vertices, 6 edges - the simplest 3D solid
+- **Cube**: 6 square faces, 8 vertices, 12 edges - the most familiar solid
+- **Octahedron**: 8 triangular faces, 6 vertices, 12 edges - dual of the cube
+- **Dodecahedron**: 12 pentagonal faces, 20 vertices, 30 edges - uses golden ratio proportions
+- **Icosahedron**: 20 triangular faces, 12 vertices, 30 edges - dual of the dodecahedron

+Each solid demonstrates different geometric relationships and provides unique stereogram viewing experiences.

 ## Projection Modes

 The app supports two projection modes that can be toggled with the **O** key: